Liquidations

 Step 3: Auto-Deleveraging

-If the ADL still can’t absorb the liquidation loss, the LPs will need to cover the remaining amount.
+If the gross counterparty's position still can’t absorb the ADL amount, the LPs will need to cover the remaining amount.

 Last updated